dejanfajfar/nanohr/README.md

 The reasons why I am starting yet-another-nano repo are:
 + Some of the highlighting colors just don't work for me
-+ I have come accross some languages that are just not featured
++ I have come across some languages that are just not featured

 # Usage

 I have designed the collection so that it can be used as is without any additional compilation steps.

-The only thing thatyou have to do is to close the repository locally and make some sym links.
+The only thing that you have to do is to close the repository locally and make some sym links.

 ## Download

 ### Get GIT

-This is a completelly optional step and can be skiped.
+This is a completely optional step and can be skipped.
-But do note that if you skip this then you will not be abble to **clone** the repository, you will still be able to **download** it
+But do note that if you skip this then you will not be able to **clone** the repository, you will still be able to **download** it

-Do download and install _GIT_ locally please refere to the git download page [here]
+Do download and install _GIT_ locally please refer to the git download page [here]
-[here]: http://git-scm.com/downloads "Git scm donwload page"
+[here]: http://git-scm.com/downloads "Git scm download page"

-If you are using a debian based linux distribution then just use _apptitude_
+If you are using a Debian based Linux distribution then just use _aptitude_

     sudo apt-get install git

-On a mack I prefer [brew] which is equally easy
+On a Mac I prefer [brew] which is equally easy
 [brew]: http://brew.sh/ "Brew package manager"

     brew install git